louiswicker/pyMRMS/README.md

 * Configuration

 * Dependencies
-pyMRMS:  matplotlib, numpy, pyART, and pyProj as dependencies.
+Matplotlib, Numpy, pyART, and pyProj

 * Database configuration
 * How to run tests